OpenEvalProject/evals/manuscripts/elife-50697/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/50697/elife-50697-fig2-v1.jpg)

 **Figure 2.:** (A) Individual and median stratification profiles of 550 cells for the 14 cell types that innervate the colliculo-parabigeminal and colliculo-pulvinar circuit.
 Cluster names and additional names refer to the classification and assignment in Bae et al. (2018).
 (B) Percentages of cells in each cluster for both circuits (100% equals the total number of cells in a given circuit, n = 196 for Pbg and n = 354 for LP).
 Darker shading represents the molecularly identified neurons.
 (C) Biases for the two circuits expressed as percentage differences.
 Black lines span 2.5% to 97.5% of the data.
 Red dots indicate the ratio calculated from B. *p<0.05, ***p<0.001, bootstrap analysis; † p<0.05, ††† p<0.01, two proportion z-test.
 (D) En-face view of example cells.
 Scale bar: 100 µm.
-See also Figure 2—source data 1.Figure 2—source data 1.Positive cluster numbers are ones included in main text.
-Negative cluster numbers are clusters assigned less than 1% of the total population.
-Scale bar: 100 µm.
+See also Figure 2—source data 1.

-## Biased sampling of retinal ganglion cell types by the colliculo-parabigeminal and the colliculo-pulvinar circuit
+### Biased sampling of retinal ganglion cell types by the colliculo-parabigeminal and the colliculo-pulvinar circuit

 To estimate the number of cell types innervating the colliculo-pulvinar and colliculo-parabigeminal circuits, we assigned our morphological data to one of the 47 putative retinal ganglion cell types documented in the Eyewire museum (http://museum.eyewire.org) (Bae et al., 2018).
 In addition we took into consideration information about genetically identified cell types including M2, sustained OFF-alpha cells, high-definition (HD)1, HD2, vertical OS cells and the four FOXP2+ cells (Jacoby and Schwartz, 2017; Nath and Schwartz, 2017; Nath and Schwartz, 2016; Rousso et al., 2016; Sümbül et al., 2014a).
 The first step in our decision process was to find the most likely set of potential corresponding types based on stratification peak (above, below or between the ChAT bands) and, if available, molecular information (136/658 ganglion cells; n = 109 were SMI32+; n = 7 were CART+; n = 20 were FOXP2+).
 Second, the potential set of matching types was refined using a quantitative comparison of dendritic stratification profiles (see Materials and methods).
 Subsequently, we assigned each cell to its most likely cell type within the stratification based on quantifiable characteristics of the dendritic tree, as well as the shape and size of the soma (see Materials and methods for details).
 Finally, each cell was visually inspected to control for classification errors.
 Of the 47 cell types in the Eyewire museum, we were unable to reliably distinguish between a set of four pairs of cell types (1ni/1no, 4i/4on, 5ti/51 and 8n/9n), as well as the subtypes of direction-selective cells (ON-OFF: 37c,37d,37r,37v; ON: 7id,7ir,7iv,7o).
 This resulted in 37 possible cell types to which a ganglion cell could be assigned (see Materials and methods).
 Using this process, 599 of the 658 cells were assigned to one of 37 classes.